olgaliak/seismic-deeplearning/interpretation/deepseismic_interpretation/azureml_pipelines/README.md

 ```
 See an example in [dev/kickoff_train_pipeline.py](dev/kickoff_train_pipeline.py)

+If you run into a subscription access error you might a work around in [Troubleshooting](#troubleshooting) section.

+## Cancelling a Pipeline Run
+If you kicked off a pipeline and want to cancel it, run the [cancel_run.py](dev/cancel_run.py) script with the corresponding run_id and step_id.
+The corresponding run_id and step_id will be printed once you have run the script.
+You can also find this information when viewing your run in the portal https://portal.azure.com/.
+If you would prefer to cancel your run in the portal you may also do this as well.

+# Troubleshooting

-If this fails due to access to the Azure ML subscription, you may be able to connect by using a workaround:
+If you run into issues gaining access to the Azure ML subscription, you may be able to connect by using a workaround:
 Go to [base_pipeline.py](../base_pipeline.py) and add the following import:
 ```python
 from azureml.core.authentication import AzureCliAuthentication